Welcome to today's edition of the Rush 24-7 podcast.

 Isn't that why we have the AMT?

-Then we have the alternative minimum tax because one year we found some people Who earn, I don't forget what the number was when this AMT was first run into law, but there are people earned a lot of money who legally didn't pay.
+Then we have the alternative minimum tax because one year we found some people who earn, I don't forget what the number was when this AMT was first run into law, but there are people who earned a lot of money who legally didn't pay.

-So we we wrote the alternative minimum tax to suggest that if you calculate your taxes fairly and legally and it says you owe nothing, screw you.
+So we wrote the alternative minimum tax to suggest that if you calculate your taxes fairly and legally and it says you owe nothing, screw you, there's now going to be an alternative minimum that you're going to get soaked with.

 Guess what?

-The alternative minimum tax has been on the books for I don't know how many years, designed to do exactly what the Buffett rule's gonna do.
+The alternative minimum tax has been on the books for I don't know how many years, designed to do exactly what the Buffett rule is going to do.

 Except, isn't it amazing?

-The alternative minimum tax now applies to millions of families.
+The alternative minimum tax now applies to millions of families it was never intended to hit.

-Then there is the earned income tax credit, where people like you pay your taxes, and others who don't pay their taxes are allowed not to pay their taxes because of the earned income tax credit.
+Then there is the earned income tax redit, tax credit, where people like you pay your taxes and others who don't pay their taxes are allowed not to pay their taxes because of the earned income tax credit.

 Some of them actually get reimbursed.